jeev20/jeev20.github.io/_posts/2025-02-10-switchingfrompiptouv.md

 dependencies = []
 ```

-I never liked how poetry or pyenv separated my repo and the virtual environments to different location.
-This is also possible in UV, but I like all my project dependencies in the project folder.
-I no longer need to bother setting up a virtual environment.
-By adding the below command, I can create a `.venv` environment automatically.
+I never liked how poetry or pyenv by default separated my repository and the virtual environments to different location.
+This is also possible in UV but not as a default.
+I like that all my project dependencies are in the project folder.
+I also no longer need to bother setting up a virtual environment.
+By adding the below command, `uv` can create a `.venv` environment automatically.

 ```bash
 uv add requests